micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 }
 ```

-### Makes use of dinamic allocator for stack, queues, etc
+### Makes use of dynamic allocator for stack, queues, etc

 Although the macros defining objects allow to statically allocate storage for
 objects, some of them internally still allocate storage on the heap, for example